DevExpress-Examples/reporting-web-mvc-localize-javascript-controls/Readme.md

 To run the example, perform the following steps:

-1. Open the **CS** or **VB** solution in Visual Studio and rebuild to install the required NuGet packages.
+1. Open the *CS* or *VB* solution in Visual Studio and rebuild to install the required NuGet packages.
-2. Run the command prompt, navigate to the ClientSide folder, and execute the command:
+2. Navigate to the *ClientSide* folder and execute the command:

     ```
     npm install